 Capital Gains: The Basics

 Let's say you buy some stock for a low price and after a certain period of time the value of that stock has risen substantially.
-Nice work!
-You decide you want to sell your stock and capitalize on that increase in value.
-The IRS will have something to say about it.
+You decide you want to sell your stock and capitalize on the increase in value.

-The profit you make when you sell assets is equal to your capital gains on the sale.
-Capital gains are taxed at the federal level and in some states at the state level, too.
-The capital gains tax rate varies based in part on how long you hold the asset before selling.
+The profit you make when you sell your stock (and other similar assets, like real estate) is equal to your capital gain on the sale.
+The IRS taxes capital gains at the federal level and some states also tax capital gains at the state level.
+The tax rate you pay on your capital gains depends in part on how long you hold the asset before selling.

-There are short-term capital gains and long-term capital gains and they're taxed at different rates.
-Short-term capital gains are gains on assets you hold for a year or less.
+There are short-term capital gains and long-term capital gains and each is taxed at different rates.
+Short-term capital gains are gains you make from selling assets that you hold for one year or less.
 They're taxed like regular income.
-Long-term capital gains are gains on assets you hold for over a year.
-They're taxed at a separate rate.
+That means you pay the same tax rates you pay on federal income tax.
+Long-term capital gains are gains on assets you hold for more than one year.
+They're taxed at lower rates than short-term capital gains.

-Depending on your income tax bracket, your tax rate on long-term capital gains could be 0%.
-Even those in the top income tax bracket pay long-term capital gains rates that are lower than their income tax rates.
+Depending on your regular income tax bracket, your tax rate for long-term capital gains could be as low as 0%.
+Even taxpayers in the top income tax bracket pay long-term capital gains rates that are nearly half of their income tax rates.
 That's why some very rich Americans don't pay as much in taxes as you might expect.

-To recap, the amount you'll pay in federal capital gains taxes is based on the size of your gains, your federal income tax bracket and whether your gains are short-term or long-term.
+To recap: The amount you pay in federal capital gains taxes is based on the size of your gains, your federal income tax bracket and how long you have held on to the asset in question.

-To figure out the size of your capital gains you'll need to know what your basis is.
-Basis is the amount you've paid for an asset.
-You don't have to pay capital gains taxes on your basis.
-Instead, your tax liability stems from the difference between the sale price of your asset and the basis you have in that asset.
-In other words, your profit.
+To figure out the size of your capital gains, you need to know your basis.
+Basis is the amount you paid for an asset.
+How much you owe in taxes - your tax liability - stems from the difference between the sale price of your asset and the basis you have in that asset.
+In plain English, that means you pay tax based on your profit.

 Earned vs. Unearned Income